Jump to

 The positive and negative, long electric field particles that radiate out from the 'neutral' particles that are in the nucleus of an atom

-Direct the light onto a tangential path around the nucleus of the atom
+Direct light onto a tangential path around the nucleus of the atom

-As a suggestion, another consequence of the long electric field particles pulling light around a massive object
+It is the long electric field particles that direct light around a massive object

-Might be that when light from a galaxy passes near to another galaxy or cluster of galaxies, then the light from the galaxy might be bent around the galaxy or cluster of galaxies
+When light from a galaxy passes near to another galaxy or cluster of galaxies, then the light from the galaxy can perhaps, be bent around the galaxy or cluster of galaxies

 Electric Fields